 2 The CA, LLP Act, the Companies (Filing of Documents) Regulations, Companies (Register of Controllers and Nominee Directors) Regulations 2017, Limited Liability Partnerships (Register of Controllers) Regulations 2017 will be amended.

-- The public can access the consultation documents on ACRA’s website and the REACH consultation portal.
+- The public can access the consultation documents below and on the REACH consultation portal.
 Members of the public can submit their comments via email to “ACRA_Public_Consultation@acra.gov.sg”, by indicating “Public Consultation on Companies Act and other Acts” in the subject line.

 - .ACRA will publish a summary of the comments received.
 The summary will not disclose the identity of the respondents and will not separately address or acknowledge every comment received.